ahaki02/image_downloader/README.md

 # image_downloader

-<p>This is a simple Python file to download images from a given webpage and save their names and image URLs in a CSV file</p>
+<p>This is a simple Python program to download images from a given webpage and save their names and image URLs in a CSV file</p>

 # technologies used